vmwarechina/written/raspberrypi.md

 foundation merely suggests that you mention their product on your pages or product documentation, and this isn't even a hard requirement.

-## clock/scoreboard product
+## scoreboard product

-for my use case, the clock/scoreboard needs to be an asynchronous service that can support multiple client connections (long term) with frequent reads and writes.  i originally thought about creating a mobile application that connects to a service in the cloud, but for my digital clock/scoreboard, i need millisecond accuracy, the lag over wan would be a non-starter, lan is tolerable, otherwise the clock would look like it's jittery and jumping all over the place.  second, for mobile applications, a phone call or other distraction would disrupt the service, remember this needs to be connected to an led monitor, you wouldn't want people to see your private sms or facebook messages popping up as notifications in the middle of a game.  and lastly, running a service on a mobile phone
+for my use case, i wanted to build an advanced digital scoreboard for sports, basically allow controlling a game/shot clock and score.  the scoreboard needs to be an asynchronous service that can support multiple client connections (long term) with frequent reads and writes.  i originally thought about creating a mobile application that connects to a service in the cloud, but for my digital scoreboard, i need millisecond accuracy, the lag over wan would be a non-starter, lan is tolerable, otherwise the clock would look like it's jittery and jumping all over the place.  second, for mobile applications, a phone call or other distraction would disrupt the service, remember this needs to be connected to an led monitor, you wouldn't want people to see your private sms or facebook messages popping up as notifications in the middle of a game.  and lastly, running a service on a mobile phone